Management of Resource at the Network Edge for Federated Learning: Artificial Intelligence at the Edge

 As more intelligence is placed at the edge, the amount and path length for data offloading is reduced; as a result, transmission latency decreases, data privacy increases, and the usage of Wide Area Network (WAN) bandwidth is reduced.
-However, this is achieved at the cost of increased complexity in the management of resources and energy consumption~\cite{zhou2019edge}.
-Indeed, there is no optimal approach for processing all machine learning applications.
-It is thus necessary to analyze multiple criteria such as latency, privacy, energy consumption, and bandwidth to determine the most advantageous approach for each application.
-Managing edge intelligence results in numerous research challenges.
+However, this comes at the cost of increased complexity in the management of resources and energy consumption~\cite{zhou2019edge}.
+There is no optimal approach for processing all machine learning applications.
+It is, therefore, necessary to analyze multiple criteria such as latency, privacy, energy consumption, and bandwidth to determine the most advantageous approach for each application.